kingslycb/eDNAcheck-tool/README.md

 GitLab:

-Suggested citation: "eDNA-ObisTool: Assessing the plausibility of species detections in molecular biodiversity data."
+Suggested citation: "eDNAcheck: Assessing the plausibility of species detections in molecular biodiversity data."
 Beng, K.C., Atamkeze R.A., Kasmi, Y., Sell, A. F., Akimova, A., Laakmann, S. 2025.

 <details><summary>Click to expand</summary>